Did great in transit. Did well with planting. Hoping they continue to grow wonderfully, but still waiting.

 Virginia Creeper Attracts Birds to Eat its Fruit

-Virginia Creeper will have more flowers if properly maintained.
+This vine will have more flowers if properly maintained.

 Virginia Creeper is a Fast Growing, Woody Vine

 When the leaves on this vine begin to grow, they will have a red coloration, but they will turn green as they mature.
-However, the leaves will be a breathtaking red color during the fall months.
+However, the leaves will be a breathtaking red during the fall months.
 It will bring much color throughout the many months of the year, making it a top choice for many gardeners and homeowners.

 They will also produce green flowers that appear in small groups and bloom during the spring months of the year and will follow the fruit that this plant produces.
 This fruit is blue, almost blackberry, with about two or three seeds each.
 The berries look most like grapes in their appearance.